 How can I improve my score?

-This UW-Extension guide provides detailed information about the factors that affect your score.
+This UW-Extension guide (PDF) provides detailed information about the factors that affect your score.

 Your score consists of five main components: payment history, amount of current debt, length of credit history, amount of new credit, and types of credit used.
 Each of these elements does not carry the same weight: